 Oils with a smoke point between 350-400 degrees Fahrenheit are usable but still slightly risky, so use sparingly.
 Ideally, you want something in at least the 375-400 degrees range and above.
 This will mean that you are pretty unlikely to see this oil smoking out your kitchen (although your fatty food may!
 Again, see our article on that here).

 Personally, I pretty much always use olive oil (the non extra virgin version) and I don’t have any issues myself.
 In the air frying groups I see, a lot of people seem to swear by avocado oil.
 I haven’t gotten around to trying it myself.
-When I do, i will try and remember to update my findings!!
+When I do, I will try to remember to update my findings!!
 Extra virgin olive oil works too, but seems a bit expensive for this use and has a slightly worse smoking point in my experience than bog standard olive oil.
 Best save that for your salads 🙂

 How should the oil be used?